 When the program is in session, our London office can make emergency loans to students.
 Students must sign a promissory note and repay the loan as soon as they receive money from home.
 If you find yourself in dire financial straits while traveling, the State Department can help your family transfer money to you (provided you are a U.S. citizen).

 You will need immigration permission to study abroad in the United Kingdom with Arcadia - for some, this will mean applying for a visa in advance..
-This may seem daunting but don’t worry – your program manager will walk you through every step, and send you a complete Visa Pack with full instructions and details of everything you will need.
-If you are traveling internationally in the months leading up to your program start date, please let your program manager know.
+This may seem daunting but don’t worry – your program advisor will walk you through every step, and send you a complete Visa Pack with full instructions and details of everything you will need.
+If you are traveling internationally in the months leading up to your program start date, please let your program advisor know.

 There are three types of student visas for the U.K.: